Jarn/jarn.mkrelease/README.txt

     Do not tag the release in subversion.

 -S
-    Do not scp the release tarball to dist-location.
+    Do not scp the release to dist-location.

 -D
     Dry-run; equivalent to ``-CTS``.